 The long-term goal of the group, going beyond probing and modulation, is to enable incorporation of functionalities, not otherwise allowed by biology, for enhancing and transcending us beyond our biological limitations.
 Please see below for research projects.

-- develop novel nanoelectronic devices ( such as Quantum Devices, Spintronics, Neuromorphic) employing ingenious device physics and smart nano-materials for achieving extreme energy efficiency and scalability;
+- develop novel nanoelectronic devices ( such as Quantum Devices, Spintronics, Neuromorphic) employing ingenious device physics and smart nano-materials to achieve extreme energy efficiency, scalability and massive reduction of Green House Gases for sustaining the growth of Artificial Intelligence;

 - merge such next generation technologies with living-matter creating unique nanomachine-bio hybrid systems, with remote control and wireless communication abilities to achieve unprecedented possibilities for probing/sensing and modulating (for therapeutics) our brain and body.